 The Ministry of Infrastructure and Planning is pleased to announce, in keeping with the recommendations of the Sustainable Traffic, Transport & Parking Plan (STTPP), several pedestrian signage improvements along the area of Waterport Road.

 Pedestrian signs are known to be important in certain areas and Hanging a banner can increase safety by channeling people through the correct pedestrian routes.
-The purpose of erecting signage is to guide and assist tourists walking to and from the Port and Cruise Liner Terminal.
+The purpose of erecting signs in Calgary is to guide and assist tourists walking to and from the Port and Cruise Liner Terminal.

 At present it is known that some pedestrians that arrive via the cruise terminal may occasionally and unknowingly cross along North Mole Road and Waterport Road at inappropriate and dangerous locations when walking from the Port to our City Centre and on return to the Cruise Terminal to board their respective cruise liners.
 Walking signs have been erected at the Pelican Crossings along this busy pedestrian thoroughfare on both sides of the road, so as to guide people walking along this route.
 Only the best signage maker can make a message clear and effective.